 Lawrence’s use of anaphora in these lines, with the repetition of “Was,” emphasizes the speaker’s inquiry.
 The questions build up until the final simple line, “I felt so honoured.”

 And yet those voices:

 If you were not afraid, you would kill him!

 The ninth stanza is the return of the negative and violent voice.
 It tells him that the only reason he is holding back from killing the snake is that he is afraid.
 While this poem is clearly an example of man versus nature, it is also a perfect insight into the ways that man comes up against man, self against self.

 And truly I was afraid, I was most afraid,

 That he should seek my hospitality

 From out the dark door of the secret earth.

 The speaker admits in the tenth stanza that he was afraid of the snake.
-But, the fear was worth less to him than the honour of the moment.
+But, the fear was worthless to him than the honor of the moment.
 He wants to present a hospitable water-trough for the snake, one that pleases him as he comes “out the door” of earth.